 - commence investigation within one hour provided that no similar fault is already being handled by the same team for issues concerning Turnitin access through WebLearn

-- contact iParadigms within one working day should the problem involve direct access to Turnitin or non-delivery of originality reports which may result from service disruptions
+- contact Turnitin within one working day should the problem involve direct access to Turnitin or non-delivery of originality reports which may result from service disruptions

 2.4 If a serious fault is reported outside of working hours, it will be investigated at the beginning of the next working day (no funding is allocated to cover support outside of working hours).

-2.5 IT Services has a software licence for Turnitin and associated products.
-The current agreement runs to 01/08/2013.
+2.5 IT Services has a software licence for Turnitin and associated products, which is renewed on an annual basis.